-The Graduate Diploma in Engineering (Electronics) is a 36-unit program offered by the School of Computer Science, Engineering and Mathematics, within the Faculty of Science and Engineering.
+The Graduate Diploma in Engineering (Electronics) is a 36-unit program offered by the College of Science and Engineering.

 The Graduate Diploma in Engineering (Electronics) is offered only as an exit award for students currently enrolled in the Master of Engineering (Electronics) who choose not to complete that program.